fabiommendes/sidekick/docs/tree.rst

 Sidekick implements a tree data structure with a few utility functions for tree traversal, pretty printing, serialization etc.

-A tree is an hierarchical data structure formed by branch Nodes and leaves.
+A tree is an hierarchical data structure formed by Nodes, which can have children, which may have their own children and so on.
 Sidekick implements a basic tree data structure and some generic lookup and traversal algorithms.
 There are many specialized trees associated with specific algorithms and tasks that are not covered by this module (balanced trees, tries, red/black trees, etc).

 Keep in mind that when a specialized tree data structure exists for some task, it usually has a better order of complexity or more efficient storage.
 By all means you should use it!
-That said, trees are often a natural layout for data and the generic implementation in this module gives you a lot of simple generic algorithms for free :)
+That said, trees are often a natural data layout and the generic implementations in this module can be used to implement more sophisticated alternatives and provide a lot of useful algorithms for free :)

 A node of is a simple object that have a ''.children'' and (optionally) some arbitrary attributes.